 You can reference SAP Note 552486 for answers to frequently asked questions about Product Cost Controlling (CO-PC).
 Process orders provide you with extra functionality, such as phases and process instructions for process industries.

 The Online Service System (OSS) contains a database of useful information and advice on fixes for SAP system issues, consulting notes, and frequently asked questions.
 OSS Note 552486 contains advice on 14 SAP Controlling frequently asked questions.
 In this tip, we'll discuss how to access OSS Note 552486 adn we'll go over the note's first couple of questions and answers.

-We come to the end of our tour of activity type posting with category 5 (Target=actual allocation).
-This one is the low-fat frozen yogurt of activity types.
-It tastes great, but you don’t have to work as hard to keep a trim figure.
-This works similarly to the category 2 activity type, but does not require an indirect activity allocation cycle in order to post the activity.
+Activity type posting with category 5 (Target=actual allocation) works similarly to the category 2 activity type, but does not require an indirect activity allocation cycle in order to post the activity.

 Category 4 activity types do not allow any sort of allocation.
 They are manually posted like category 1 and category 3 activity types.
 The activity stays in the cost center.
 Why have an activity type that cannot allocate costs between cost objects?
 Isn’t that the main purpose of the activity type?

 The main takeaway from category 2 type activities in previous blogs is that the quantity of activity posted is calculated based on information derived from receiver cost objects.

 What if you do know how much activity should be posted, but don’t want to manually determine how to allocate the posting to other cost objects?
 That is where category 3 (manual entry, indirect allocation) activity types come in.